bawilc01/devops_simple_app_deploy/README.md

 # devops_simple_app_deploy
-deploy an app using terraform to a kubernetes cluster
+deploy an app using terraform to a kubernetes cluster this readme is functioning as a to do list for now

 # step 1: write golang api app
 I am trying to get acquainted with Golang.
 The app is a simple, RESTful api that reads an articles array and performs CRUD operations.
 No backend db at this time.